noynaert/act102handouts/03_Links_and_Text/03D_Text.md

 If you take a programming course like Java the instructors want you to put in a lot of comments.
 However, in html we do not want a lot of comments.
 Comments still have to be downloaded, and that takes bandwidth.
 If you have a web page that is being served millions of times a day, then the extra comments can end up costing a lot of money and slowing delivery of your web page.

 One other thing.
 Do not use comments to block out code that did not work properly.
 I will deduct points if you have commented out code in assignments you turn in!
+A much better alternative is to use git to save temporary versions of your code that you think you might want to return to later.